 Schools must provide detailed information about their arrangements for the admission of disabled pupils to the school and publish an accessibility plan explaining adjustments they can make and ongoing plans to improve access.

-They must also publish a SEN information reportexplaining how they identify and support children with Special Educational Needs & Disability – so the schools’ own website can be a useful starting point.
+They must also publish a SEN information reportexplaining how they identify and support children with Special Educational Needs and Disability – so the schools’ own website can be a useful starting point.

 Nurseries, Schools and Colleges should be thinking in advance, and reviewing what adjustments they may need to make to avoid substantial disadvantage for disabled children.